 Also known as

-This requires grating the tofu blocks/ slabs in a hand held grater.
+This requires grating the tofu blocks/ slabs on a hand held grater.
 This grated tofu is fine in texture and is used for making baked dishes like au gratin or casseroles.

-You may place the tofu in a slicer or slice the cheese in thin or thick slices with a sharp knife, as per the recipe requirement.
+You may place the tofu in a slicer or slice the cheese into thin or thick slices with a sharp knife, as per the recipe requirement.

 Cut the tofu block into thin or thick strips as per recipe requirement.

 • Please check both the manufacturing and the expiry dates before buying tofu.

 • Tofu is sold in bulk, or is individually wrapped, freeze dried or sold frozen.

 • When buying tofu in bulk, the water must not be cloudy but instead look fresh.